openshift/enhancements/enhancements/update/update-status-api.md

 1. While there is no update happening, respective conditions convey:
    1. `.status.controlPlane.conditions` has a `Updating=False` condition.
    1. `.status.workerPools[*].conditions` each have a `Updating=False` condition.
-1. When a user runs `oc adm upgrade status`, the client reads the `UpdateStatus` and reports that no update is happening.
+1. When a user runs `oc adm upgrade status`, the `oc` client reads the `UpdateStatus` and reports that no update is happening.
 1. The user triggers the update.
 1. The USC monitors `ClusterVersion`, `ClusterOperator`, `MachineConfigPool`, and `Node` resources and reflects the state of the update through the `UpdateStatus` resource via a set of status and health insights.
 1. When the user runs `oc adm upgrade status`, the client reads the `UpdateStatus` and uses status insights to convey progress and health insights to convey issues the admin needs to address.